abhishekcrdsa7/myta-solution/README.md

 The frontend of this app is done using react and redux.

 The authentication part is done using jwt(java web tokens).

+////To start the frontend the command in the terminal is npm start.

+////To start the backend server the command in the terminal is node app.js